tahmid198/ERC-20-Token/README.md

 - `MyToken.sol` is the smart contract that will implement the ERC-20 standard and govern behavior for your token
 - `MyTokenSale.sol` will handle the token sale part of this project
 - `app.js` will handle the sale of tokens, display balance, and etc.
+- Lite-Server is dependent on BrowserSync (allows use access files and directories), so we must create a `bs-config.json`

 The contract directory will be used whenever we create other smart contracts(such as token contract and token sale contract).
 The *migration.sol* file is the contract that handles the migrations whenever we deploy our contracts to our blockchain.
 Deploying smart contracts will create transactions and write to the blockchain changing its state.
 So whenever we push a contract to the blockchain we are in a sense migrating the blockchains state from not having a smart contract to having it.
 This is why we need a migrations directory.